 Contract Control Number:

+Contractor Name: REGENTS OF THE UNIVERSITY OF COLORADO AT DENVER ARTS

-IN WITNESS WHEREOF, the parties ha Denver, Colorado as of ve set their hands and affixed their seals at
+IN WITNESS WHEREOF, the particle Denver, Colorado as of: es have set their hands and affixed their seals at

-SEAL CITY AND COUNTY OF DENVER
+SEAL CITY AND COUNTY OF DENVER:

-ATTEST: By
+ATTEST: Ву:

-APPROVED AS TO FORM: REGISTERED AND COUNTERSIGNED
+APPROVED AS TO FORM: REGISTERED AND COUNTERSIGNED:

-By By

-y By

-Contract Control Number: SAFTY-201842070-00 UNIVERSITY OF COLORADO AT DENVER Contractor Name: Denise Queen Contracts Manager Office of Grants and Contracts Name: (please print) ATTEST: [if required] Name: (please print)
+Attorney for the City and County of Do enver

+By: By:

+By:

+SAFTY-201950129-00

+Contract Control Number: Contractor Name:

+SAFTY-201950129-00 REGENTS OF THE UNIVERSITY OF COLORADO AT DENVER ARTS

+DocuSigned by:

+Ву: Denise Queen

+- 35291304030044A

+.
+Denise Queen

+Name: (please print)

+Title: Contracts Manager 8/21/19

+1100. (please print)

+ATTE ST: [if required]

+Ву:

+Name:

+(please print)

 Title: (please print)

-EXHIBIT A
+(prouse print)

-STATE OF COLORADO
+STATE OF COLORADO CONTRACT